 If someone wants to develop an artificial intelligence and machine learning project, you have several options for choosing machine learning algorithms.
 Anyone can pick the appropriate algorithm easily according to their system demand.
 The five machine learning algorithms are Naive Bayes, Support Vector Machine, Decision Tree, K- Nearest Neighbor (KNN), and K- means.
 For details, you may also read our previous article on machine learning algorithms.

 Q-8: Make a Comparison between Machine Learning and Big Data.

 If you are a fresh job candidate, then this sort of question is quite common as ML interview questions.
-By asking this type of questions, the interviewer tries to understand the in-depth of your knowledge on machine learning.
+By asking this type of question, the interviewer tries to understand the in-depth of your knowledge of machine learning.
 The main difference between big data and machine learning lies in their definition or purpose.